 Friday: read Luke 23:46 & Psalm 31:1-4.
-There is an urgency in the opening words of Psalm 31, as David cries out for rescue, affirming that his only hope lies with the Lord.
-Such a complete dependency, with no one else to turn to, creates the right environment in which David can cast himself upon the Lord in verse 5, words which Christ takes as His own last words on the Cross - as He regally bows His head.
-Listen to this quote from John Calvin on Psalm 31:5, well-expressing the sense of abandonment to God's wisdom and will on the part of the Psalmist and even more truly, on the part of our Savior:
+To appreciate the background to Jesus' last words on the Cross, we go back to the urgent opening words of Psalm 31, as David cries out for rescue, affirming that his only hope lies with the Lord.
+Such a complete dependency, with no one else to turn to, creates the right environment in which David can cast himself upon the Lord in verse 5, using words which Christ takes as His own on the Cross, as He says, "Father, into your hands I commit my spirit."
+Listen to this quote from John Calvin on Psalm 31:5, well-expressing the sense of utter commitment into God's hand which this verse expresses: